MaskRay/maskray.me/source/_posts/2020-12-12-c++-exception-handling-abi.md

 It uses compact unwind descriptors similar to ARM EH.
 Builtin PR1 means there is no language-dependent data, Builtin PR2 is used for C/C++

+## AIX

+AIX does not support the `.eh_frame` section.
+Instead, each function is followed by the traceback table for stack unwinding.
+See <https://reviews.llvm.org/D100132> for the LLVM libunwind implementation.

 ## Misc

 Khalil Estell's CppCon 2024 talk _C++ Exceptions for Smaller Firmware_ mentions that a custom exception implementation that drops some rare functionality can make the library code size mush smaller, suitable for firmware development.